paulhibbitts/published-markdown-files/edci337-guest-talk-session-guide.md

 | **Support the 5 Rs of OER** | Content stays open, portable, and reusable by others (Retain, Reuse, Revise, Remix, Redistribute) |
 | **Authors Helping Other Authors** | URL parameters can be pre-configured and shared with others |

-> [!TIP]
-> Notice that all six principles are Big Design decisions – Docsify-This was shaped primarily by structural choices that make publishing more accessible to more people.

 ## ⚡ See It in Action

 **One URL.
 One page.
 Right now.**